syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-positioning.md

 ### Show relative to view in MVVM

-To open the SfPopupLayout relative to a view in MVVM, use the `RelativeView` and `IsOpen` properties.
+To open the SfPopupLayout relative to a view in MVVM assign values to the `SfPopupLayout.RelativeView` and `SfPopup.RelativePostition` properties and use the `SfPopupLayout.IsOpen` property to open or close the popup using binding.

 {% tabs %}
 {% highlight xaml %}